 Our organisation is committed to the principle of equal participation.

-- Clear and visible statements about your commitment to equal participation in and around the organisation.
+- Make sure you have clear and visible statements about your commitment to equal participation in and around the organisation

-- Reference to equality and diversity targets in meetings and recruitment campaigns.
+- Reference equality and diversity targets in meetings and recruitment campaigns

-- Visible awareness and understanding of equal participation.
+- Make sure your awareness and understanding of equal participation is visible

 We have shared the business case with all staff and customers.